-Matthias Finger is Part-time Professor at the Florence School of Regulation and full Professor at the Ecole Polytechnique Fédérale de Lausanne (EPFL), where he directs the Chair Management of Network Industries.
 After having been Assistant Professor at Syracuse University, New York (1989-1991) and Associate Professor at Columbia University, New York (1992-1994), Matthias Finger was appointed Full Professor at the Swiss Graduate School of Public Administration in Lausanne in 1995.
 There he developed his research on the transformation of network industries in the postal, telecommunications, railways, electricity, air transport, and water sectors.
 In his research, he reconciled the liberalization of these sectors with public service objectives by means of new regulatory arrangements, while at the same time promoting a more entrepreneurial behavior of the operators.
 Matthias was appointed to his present position of Full Professor at the EPFL in October 2002.
+As of 2018, he is a visiting professor at Istanbul Technical University, Istanbul, Turkey.
 Matthias edits the Journal Competition and Regulation in Network Industries and is in charge of special editions of Utilities Policy for Elsevier.

 Matthias received his Ph.D. in Political Science in 1988 and his Ph.D. in Education in 1986, both from the University of Geneva.

-Since 2010 he is Part-time professor at the EUI and director of Transport Area of The Florence School of Regulation.
+Since 2010 he is Part-time professor at the EUI and director of Transport Area of The Florence School of Regulation (FSR Transport).

-Under the direction of Matthias Finger, FSR-Transport has completed two major research projects on railway regulation analysis.
-The related research reports are are now both openly accessible:
+Under the direction of Matthias Finger, FSR Transport has completed two major research projects on railway regulation analysis.
+The related research reports are now both openly accessible: